mlagatuz/trie-interview-question/README.md

 Since I don't have the interviewer in front of me, let's make my own assumptions (for the sake of simplicity)

-One way of solving this would be to search the first word of every phrase against our input string.
+One solution would be to search the first word of every phrase against our input string.
 This would be a O(n) time complexity, for every search we initiate.
 If we search for "th", this would be a O(n) search through the entire list_of_phrases.
+Again, this is not using a "trie" ds.

-Let's take the idea of "trie" data structure.
+Okay, let's take the idea of "trie" data structure.
 I'll assume we can take the first word of every phrase, store it in the trie, and it would look similar to this (given our assumption and our list_of_phrases):

 ```